Virgin Voyages

 b.
 Vendor Engagement

-Regardless of geography, industry type, or Virgin Voyages’ amount of spend, during the engagement process with a potential supplier, a copy of our Supplier Code of Conduct is provided to the vendor along with our onboarding documentation.
-Vendors are not compensated unless these documents are acknowledged and agreed-to.
+Regardless of geography, industry type, or Virgin Voyages’ amount of spend, during the engagement process with a potential supplier, a copy of our Supplier Code of Conduct is provided to the vendor as part of our onboarding process.
 Through the Supplier Code of Conduct, Virgin Voyages expects all industry partners to provide “training for appropriate workers on modern slavery issues and how to identify and respond in a timely and safe manner.”
 Upon entering into a contract or signing a purchase order, the vendor becomes a supplier to Virgin Voyages, and their signature binds the supplier to our terms and conditions provided at https://www.virginvoyages.com/suppliers.
-For example, Virgin Voyages expects third-party contractors to treat their workers and employees “with dignity and respect, and in accordance with fundamental fair labor principles as recognized by the International Labor Organization core conventions on Labor Rights.”
+By doing so, Virgin Voyages sets the expectation that third-party contractors treat their workers and employees “with dignity and respect, and in accordance with fundamental fair labor principles as recognized by the International Labor Organization core conventions on Labor Rights.”
 Additionally, their signature self-certifies their compliance with the Supplier Code of Conduct, unless a comparable code is provided and agreed to by Virgin Voyages.
+As previously stated, we are currently improving our tracking capabilities to identify where we do not have a signed Supplier Code of Conduct on file.

 For suppliers who are key partners to Virgin Voyages and carry out procurement services on our behalf, we conduct periodic management reviews to ensure our procurement standards are embedded in their contracting processes.
 We are continuing to refine our management approach with these partners to ensure our requirements are understood and there are systems in place to educate our partners, assess risk, track concerns and monitor compliance.